 Do you find it difficult to get quilting supplies and fabric in your area?

 Not at all.
 The letter carrier knows my address and several online stores know my Visa number.
 Plus, as I mentioned, there is a local shop as well as two more downtown.
 Typically I am not patient enough to wait for the latest lines to make it across the border into Canada, so I shop online.
-I appreciate being able to colour match a particular fabric in person once in a while, though.
-Because I edned up working at the LQS where it all begain, I was exposed to a lot of notions, threads, books and patterns, so generally I know what I’m looking for and can find it online.
+I appreciate being able to color match a particular fabric in person once in a while, though.
+Because I ended up working at the LQS where it all began, I was exposed to a lot of notions, threads, books, and patterns, so generally, I know what I’m looking for and can find it online.
 I also love to shop merchant malls at quilt shows and there are plenty of those in B.C. annually!

 What designer/designs are you exposed to the most as a result of living where you do?

 The majority of quilt work being done here is still traditional.
-I would say that 80% of the quilts I see at shows around my province would fall into the traditional category, 10% art and maybe another 10% what the online community would consider modern.
-For many traditional quilters here, batiks are still considered ‘modern and different’, which is quite a different view from the online blogging/flickr community that I participate in.
+I would say that 80% of the quilts I see at shows around my province would fall into the traditional category, 10% art, and maybe another 10% what the online community would consider modern.
+For many traditional quilters here, batiks are still considered ‘modern and different, which is quite a different view from the online blogging/Flickr community that I participate in.
 Due to import costs and lag time, we don’t get exposed to a lot of the designer fabric that you find online.
-With our dollar at parity (and some days even worth more that the U.S. dollar), I’m hopeful that more shops will bring in the designer goods and realize a market for them.
+With our dollar at parity (and some days even worth more than the U.S. dollar), I’m hopeful that more shops will bring in designer goods and realize a market for them.
 I am exposed to various designers and designs online at the blogs I visit.

 What is your favorite part about the international nature of the online quilting community?